Generalized geometric commutator theory and quantum geometric bracket and its uses: Generalized structural Poisson bracket and geobracket

 where $J\left( x \right)$ is structure matrix, $\nabla H\left( x \right)$ is the gradient of the function Hamilton.
 Equivalently, Hamiltonian equations can be further written as:

 Let $M$ be a smooth manifold and let $s$ be a smooth real structural function on $M$ which is completely determined by the structure of manifold $M$.
-Without loss of generality, we give a GSPB\footnote{GPB: Generalized Poisson bracket; GSPB: Generalized structural Poisson bracket; GCHS: Generalized Covariant Hamilton System; TGHS: thorough generalized Hamiltonian system; PB: Poisson bracket; QCPB: Quantum Covariant Poisson Bracket; GGC : generalized geometric commutator, } in a abstract covariant form, \begin{definition} \cite{22} The GSPB of two functions $f,g\in {{C}^{\infty }}\left( M,\mathbb{R} \right)$ on $M$ is defined as
+Without loss of generality, we give a GSPB\footnote{GPB: Generalized Poisson bracket; GSPB: Generalized structural Poisson bracket; GCHS: Generalized Covariant Hamilton System; TGHS: thorough generalized Hamiltonian system; PB: Poisson bracket; QCPB: Quantum Covariant Poisson Bracket; GGC : generalized geometric commutator, } in a abstract covariant form, \begin{definition} \cite{22} The generalized structural Poisson bracket of two functions $f,g\in {{C}^{\infty }}\left( M,\mathbb{R} \right)$ on $M$ is defined as

-where $G\left( s,f,g \right)=-G\left(s, g,f \right)$ is called geometric bracket or geobracket. \end{definition} It is remarkable to see that the GSPB representation admits a dynamical geometric bracket formula instead of a generalized Poisson bracket structure.
-In this abstract representation of the generalized structural Poisson bracket, we see that geobracket equals

-which always satisfies the covariant condition $G\left(s, f,g \right)\neq 0$.
-Figuratively, structure function $s$ is like a stage or the background for the movement of the objects.
+where is called geometric bracket or geobracket, $s$ is the structural function or the geometric potential function. \end{definition} It is remarkable to see that the GSPB representation admits a dynamical geometric bracket formula instead of a generalized Poisson bracket structure. we see that geobracket always satisfies the covariant condition $G\left(s, f,g \right)\neq 0$.
+Figuratively, the structural function or the geometric potential function $s$ is like a stage or the background for the movement of the objects.

-In the following discussions, we mainly discuss an accurate expression of the geobracket, maybe it's one of situation in the general covariant form.

-\begin{theorem}[GSPB] \cite{22} The geobracket is expressed as for two functions $f,g\in {{C}^{\infty }}\left( M,\mathbb{R} \right)$ on $M$. \end{theorem} Intuitively, one can understand this defined formulation by noting that the second part, geobracket, can be treated as the second part of the geodesic equation, and in so doing will make it clear.
+Intuitively, one can understand this defined formulation by noting that the second part, geobracket, can be treated as the second part of the geodesic equation, and in so doing will make it clear.
 The GSPB depends smoothly on both ${{\left\{ f,g \right\}}_{GPB}}$ and the geobracket $G\left(s,f,g \right) $.
 Obviously, the geobracket $G\left(s,f,g \right) $ is necessary for a complete Hamiltonian syatem, as a result of the geobracket $G\left(s,f,g \right) $, it can be generally used to depict nonlinear system in a non-Euclidean space, and for general manifolds.
 As GSPB defined, the GCHS is completely assured and determined by the GSPB.
-Therefore, the GCHS can be distinctly obtained as follows.
+Therefore, the GCHS can be distinctly obtained.